schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 > [!IMPORTANT]
 > `security_control_id` and `rule_or_control_id` are mutually exclusive, but one of them must be set!

+## Local development on the Python code

+Since a lambda layer is used to provide the aws-lambda-powertools if you want to have the same dependencies available locally then install them using `requirements-dev.txt` stored with the source code.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements